Income Inequality in America

 As other countries become more developed, their wealth rises.
 They are taking it away from the United States, the EU, and Japan.
 In America, the least wealthy bear the brunt.

 Trying to prevent U.S. companies from outsourcing will not work.
 It is punishing them for responding to global redistribution of wealth.
 Neither will protectionist trade policies or walls to prevent immigrants from entering illegally.

 The United States must accept that global wealth redistribution is occurring.
 Those in the top fifth of the U.S. income bracket must realize that those in the bottom two-fifths cannot bear the brunt forever.
 The government should provide the bottom two-fifths access to education and employment training.
+Improving education is the best way to increase individual wealth and improve the labor force.
+Equity in education would bring everyone up to at least a minimum standard.
 It would be a better solution than increasing welfare benefits or providing a universal basic income.

 Congress can raise taxes on the top fifth to pay for it.
 It should make these changes now so that the transition is gradual and healthy for the economy overall.